sheikhfaridurrehman/Dummy-Project_2/README.md

 # Dummy-Project-2

-This project is made from local system. by Farid ur Rehman.
+This project is made from local system, by Farid ur Rehman Sheikh.